 If you are heading to the 2017 Easter Jeep Safari for the first time and didn’t sign up for an official trail ride with the Red Rock 4-Wheelers, you might be a touch lost when you arrive in town.
-While we highly recommend going out with an official group run for first-time Moab ‘wheelers, there are a few trails that we you should definitely experience before you leave.
+While we highly recommend going out with an official group run for first-time Moab ‘wheelers, there are a few trails you should definitely experience before you leave.

 They only represent a small portion of the mass array of named trails found in and around Moab, but here are five of our favorites, in no particular order, to help you narrow down your list.

 (Difficulty ratings are from Red Rock 4-Wheelers and based on a 1-10 scale, with 10 being the most difficult.)

 It’s a fun trail with a scary name.
 Hell’s Revenge is a great way to get a taste of Moab’s red rock ‘wheeling.
 The trail consists of fins, steep ‘climbs, and Moab’s famous slickrock.
 A stock 4x4 can make it, but you will have to bypass some of the more difficult and famous obstacles such as Hell’s Gate, Escalator, or one of the many hot tubs.
 Traffic depending, expect to spend a few hours on the trail.

 GPS Coordinates: 38, 34', 31"/Lon: 109, 31', 19"